Pseurae/ShatteredPrism/nix/README.md

-# Fjord Launcher Nix Packaging
+# Shattered Prism Nix Packaging

 ## Installing a stable release (nixpkgs)

-Fjord Launcher is packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/) since 22.11.
+Shattered Prism is packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/) since 22.11.

 See [Package variants](#package-variants) for a list of available packages.